Observation of a supersolid phase in a spin-orbit coupled exciton-polariton Bose-Einstein condensate at room temperature: Observation of quantum vortices in a supersolid

+This condition is realized by far when the exciton-photon detuning $|E_{ex}-E_{ph}|$ exceeds the difference between the mode linewidths $|\hbar(\gamma_{ph}-\gamma_{ex})|$.
+The system can therefore be weakly coupled at zero detuning, and strongly coupled at non-zero detuning, which leads to the very strong mass change experimentally observed and well described by the Tavis-Cummings model which is the most appropriate to describe systems with large inhomogeneous broadening.

+The Rabi splitting value controls the level of mixing which can be realized at the detuning where strong coupling takes place.
+At a detuning of -200~meV, as the one for which the condensation is taking place, the exciton fraction is between 5 and 10\% and only marginally depends on whether the system is weakly or strongly coupled at zero detuning, (i.e. if the broadening is 70 or 95~meV, for instance).

+\textit{Interference measurements.} Extended Data Figure~\ref{fig:coher} shows the interferogram of a polariton condensate measured at excitation intensity of around $1.2P_{th}$ with Michelson interferometer.
+The experiment was not performed simultaneously with the one presented in the main text and was using a slightly different excitation scheme.
+We non-resonantly excite the condensate using a 6~ns pulsed laser at a 425~nm wavelength in a single-shot regime.
+Interferometry data were acquired at 0~V, so in the regime of parabolic dispersion (RDSOC off), and with a pump spot of 20~$\mu$m.
+In Figure~\ref{fig:coher} the interference fringes are observed over the whole area of the condensate in the real space, demonstrating a build-up of the long-range spatial coherence, which is a hallmark of the exciton-polariton condensation.

-\textbf{Analytical description of the stripes and their contrast} The wave function describing a spinor wavefunction with two contributions corresponding to the eigenstates at two opposite wave vectors $\pm k_0$ can be written as:
+\textit{Analytical description of the stripes and their contrast.} The wave function describing a spinor wavefunction with two contributions corresponding to the eigenstates at two opposite wave vectors $\pm k_0$ can be written in circular basis as:

 where $\theta$ is the polar angle of the Stokes vector, whereas the azimuthal angle is fixed by the polarization of the coupled modes (H and V).
+The phases $\phi_1$ and $\phi_2$ of the two orthogonal components are chosen randomly due to the spontaneous symmetry breaking.
+Rewriting the expression allows one to make appear explicitly a random phase responsible for the position of the stripes, and another one (an overall global phase), which can be detected in coherence measurements via interference (as in Extended Data Figure~\ref{fig:coher}, for example):